AU-Master-Thesis/thesis/sections/2-background/rrt.typ

   That is; the set of all randomly sampled points, $cal(X)_"rand"$, which is the result of the above mapping, is a subset of the configuration space, $cal(X)$.

-  // #jens[finish this one, it doesn't make too much sense]
+  // #jens[finish this one, it does not make too much sense]

   // \ #text(size: 1.25em, weight: "bold", [`NearestNeighbor(G, x)`])  \
   // ==== `NearestNeighbor(G, x) -> v`